SudhansuSekharSahoo18/crm/crm-app/README.md

-# CRM System - Role-Based Workflow for Bill Processing
+# Workflow System - Role-Based Workflow for Bill Processing

-A comprehensive React-based CRM application built with Next.js that implements a role-based workflow system for bill processing.
+A comprehensive React-based Workflow application built with Next.js that implements a role-based workflow system for bill processing.
 The system supports sequential workflow stages with proper access control, audit trails, and user management.

 ## Features